Qovery/documentation/website/docs/using-qovery/configuration/environment-variable.md

 ## Import environment variables

-You can add a set of environment variables into Qovery by importing and `.env` file.
+You can add a set of environment variables into Qovery by importing an `.env` file.
 The `.env` file contains a list of your environment variables, in a `MY_KEY = VALUE` format.

 To import environment variables into your Qovery environment, follow the steps below.